A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid.
 They are talking together about something serious.

-We know from speaking to Disabled young people that they are more disproportionately affected by mental health struggles.
-That's why we worked together with Black Disabled young people and content creators to produce content that is honest, real and personal to their experiences.
+We know from speaking to Disabled young people that they are disproportionately affected by mental health struggles.
+That's why we worked together with Black Disabled young people and content creators to produce videos, podcasts and short stories that are honest, real and personal to their experiences.

 Hear their stories